View Gerald Vecco's Obituary on PJStar.com and share memories

 He was born on Sept.
 11, 1957, to Gerald and Patricia Vecco of Peoria.
 He married Kay Edminster in the summer of 2018 in Chillicothe.

-Surviving are his wife, Kay Vecco of Peoria; his mother, Patricia (Jerry) Vecco-Bevins; sister, Cheryl (Sam) Wilcox; and his brother, Brian (Lindy) Vecco, all of Texas.
-Also surviving are his daughter, Angi Vecco of Minier; a son, Gerald D. Vecco III of Colorado; three step-children, Brittney Coventry, Adam Coventry and Shelby Sutherland; five grandchildren; three step-grandchildren; one great-grandson; and many nieces and nephews.
+Surviving are his wife, Kay Vecco of Peoria; his mother, Patricia (Jerry) Vecco-Bevins; sister, Cheryl (Sam) Wilcox; and his, brother Brian (Lindy) Vecco, all of Texas.
+Also surviving are his daughter, Angi Vecco of Minier; his son, Gerald D. Vecco III of Colorado; three step-children, Brittney Coventry, Adam Coventry and Shelby Sutherland; five grandchildren; three step-grandchildren; one great-grandson; and many nieces and nephews.
 He was preceded in death by his father and his youngest sister, Brenda Lee Vecco.

 Gerald worked for Polar Supply Company for 33 years and then at ILLCO for 9 ½ years.